-(1) - During 2017, we collected and analyzed 30 samples for lead and copper.
+- (1) During 2020, we collected and analyzed 34 samples for lead and copper.
 The 90% percentile level is presented in the table.
 The action levels for both lead and copper were not exceeded at any site tested.
-90th Percentile Value: The values reported for lead and copper represent the 90th percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
+90th Percentile Value: The values reported for lead and copper represent the 90th percentile.
+A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.

-(2) - No MCL has been established for sodium.
-However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets.

-(3) - Iron is essential for maintaining good health.
+(2) No MCL has been established for sodium.
+However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets - (3) Iron is essential for maintaining good health.
 However, too much iron can cause adverse health effects.
-Drinking water with very large amounts of iron can cause avoid, diarrhea, constipation and stomach pain.
+Drinking water with very large amounts of iron can cause nausea, vomiting, diarrhea, constipation and stomach pain.
 These effects usually diminish once the elevated iron exposure is stopped.
 A small number of people have a condition called hemochromatosis, in which the body absorbs and stores too much iron.
 People with hemochromatosis may be at greater risk for health effects resulting from too much iron in the body (sometimes called "iron overload") and should be aware of their overall iron intake.
-The New York State standard for iron in drinking water is 0.3 milligrams per liter, and is based on iron's effects on the taste, odor and color of the water.

-(4) - Perchlorate is an unregulated contaminant.
-However, the State Health Department has established an action level of 18 ug/l.

-(5) - 1,4-Dioxane -The New York State (NYS) proposed MCL for 1,4 dioxane is 1 part per billion( ppb).

-- (6) It is used as a solvent for cellulose formulations, resins, oils, waxes and other organic substances.
-It is also used in wood pulping, textile processing, degreasing, in lacquers, paints, varnishes, and stains; and in paint and varnish removers. - (7) UCMR4 Unregulated Contaminant Monitoring Rule 4 is a Federal water quality sampling program where water suppliers sample and test their source water for 1 year.
-Testing was conducted in 2018.
-Results will be used by the USEPA to determine if the contaminants need to be regulated in the future.

-(8) - If iron and manganese are prsent, the total concentration of both should not exceed 500 ug/l.

-$^{(9)}$ - Combined Radium 226 and 228 has an MCL = 5.

-(10) - Copies of the Supplemental Data Package, which includes the water quality data for each of our supply wells utilized during 2019, are available at the Bethpage Water District office which is located at 25 Adams Avenue, Bethpage, New York and at the Bethpage Public Library.
+The New York State standard for iron in drinking water is 0.3 milligrams per liter, and is based on iron's effects on the taste, odor and color of the water. - (4) Perchlorate is an unregulated contaminant.
+However, the State Health Department has established an action level of 18 ug/l. - (5) If iron and manganese are present, the total concentration of both should not exceed 500 ug/l. - (6) Combined Radium 226 and 228 has an MCL = 5. - (7) As per Nassau County Department of Health guidelines. - (8) 1,4-Dioxane -The New York State (NYS) has established an MCL for 1,4 dioxane at 1 part per billion(ppb) effective August 26, 2020. - (9) It is used as a solvent for cellulose formulations, resins, oils, waxes and other organic substances.
+It is also used in wood pulping, textile processing, degreasing, in lacquers, paints, varnishes, and stains; and in paint and varnish removers. - (10) The US Environmental Protection Agency (EPA) has established a life time health advisory level (HAL) of 70 parts per trillion (ppt) for PFOA and PFOS combined.
+The New York State (NYS) established a maximum contaminant level (MCL) at 10 ppt for PFOA and 10 ppt for PFOS effective August 2020. - (11) Copies of the Supplemental Data Package, which includes the water quality data for each of our supply wells utilized during 2020, are available at the Bethpage Water District office which is located at 25 Adams Avenue, Bethpage, New York and at the Bethpage Public Library.

-Bethpage Water District

-25 Adams Avenue Bethpage, New York 11714-1304

-Board of Water Commissioners

-John R. Sullivan, Chairman John F. Coumatos, Treasurer Theresa M. Black, Secretary www.bethpagewater.com

-Michael J. Boufis, Superintendent

-Business Hours: 8:00 a.m. to 4:00 p.m., weekdays 24-Hour Emergency Number: (516) 931-0093

-2019 DRINKING WATER QUALITY REPORT
+2020 DRINKING WATER QUALITY REPORT